paelikan/EECS-595-Support-and-Sentiment-COVID19Vaccine-Tweets/README.md

 To access the analyzed data please reach out to the project members.

 ## Data preprocessing
 To filter the COVID-19 tweets for geotaggs and addressing vaccines execute the data_cleaning.py script from the data directory.
+Unhydrated twitter data ids can be found in the data folder, we cannot release the hydrated tweets due to twitters privacy policy
 To filter for CT-BERT go to https://github.com/digitalepidemiologylab/covid-twitter-bert To filter for VADER go to https://github.com/cjhutto/vaderSentiment.git